Prostate Cancer Diagnosis

 Prostate cancer is multifocal and microscopic.
 Detecting it requires sampling at least a few cancerous cells in 10- 12 cores.
 It requires high specificity; you need to know where the cancer is and more importantly, where it is not.2 The prostate remains the only organ where a blind sampling technique is standard practice.
 This is due to the poor visibility of cancer in 2D TRUS images and limited anatomical context to guide needles to suspicious locations in the 2D TRUS plane.3

 Tumor locations are easily misclassified as the needle angle is oblique to the posterior surface.
 Only the site of entry is recorded, even though the needle may sample more than 1 region.
 Consequently, if prostate cancer is identified, it is unknown whether the lesion is in the apex or mid prostate area.2 Another common occurrence is the oversampling/ undersampling of the prostate as the appearance of cancer is difficult to differentiate from normal tissue on ultrasound imaging.3 Oversampling can lead to detection of clinically insignificant cancers, repeat biopsy and overtreatment, while undersampling can miss clinically significant cancers as a result of sampling the periphery of a tumor with a low Gleason score.
 This inaccuracy, inherent to TRUS biopsies, has resulted in an undergrading of disease in a considerable proportion of patients.
 Interestingly, increasing the number of cores marginally increases diagnostic yield.
 It has not been shown to effectively reduce the risk of undersampling.
 Instead, it further escalates the potential of identifying small indolent cancers as well as cost.
 As men are becoming more aware of the realities of overdiagnosis and overtreatment, both physicians and patients are warming up to active surveillance as an option for low risk tumors.
 Adopting active surveillance as a primary treatment method introduces additional constraints on current biopsy techniques.
-It requires accurate localization of clinically significant tumors so that it may be regularly and consistently surveyed.1
+It requires accurate localization of clinically significant tumors so that they may be regularly and consistently surveyed.1

 Radiology and Urology Go Together